smhurf/lewagon_challenges/05-ML/04-Under-the-hood/03-Batch-Gradient-Descent/README.md

 # Gradient Descent

-This exercice consists of coding a Gradient Descent by hand! 💪
+This exercise consists of coding a Gradient Descent by hand! 💪

 You will be creating functions for each of the following steps of a Gradient Descent epoch:

 1. Hypothesis Function ❓
 2. Loss function
 3. Gradient computation
 4. Step sizes 👣
 5. Parameter update